Cornaigbeg (aka Cornaig Beag), Tiree - Land around Cornaigbeg Farm

 Hynish - Fort at foot of hill in the area

 This old fort was used by two sons of a local farmer to watch over the family cattle overnight, as the pasture was far from the family home.
 One evening, the children's mother heard a voice warning her that her sons were in danger.
 The mother ran to the fort and found her sons terrified, claiming that they had heard fairy hounds stomping and howling on the roof of the fort.

 Hynish, Tiree - General area

-Renowned for its dislike of canines (it is blamed for tearing apart stray local hounds), this Cu Sith (sometimes described as a human-wolf hybrid) has been seen during both day and night.
+Renowned for its dislike of canines (it is blamed for tearing apart stray local hounds), this Cu Sith (sometimes described as a human-wolf hybrid for dramatic effect) has been seen during both day and night.